 We are proud to be a global leader in pro bono work for refugees.
 For these efforts we received The American Lawyer’s Grand Prize for Global Citizenship.

 Recognizing the effectiveness of our work relocating refugees to safety in other countries, the Canadian government in 2019 approved two new programs to accept our cases from Jordan and Greece.
-These special projects allow referral to Canada of 90 cases (approximately 500 refugees who must be women at risk or victims of torture).
-Despite the pandemic, the first two of these families (from Syria) arrived in Canada in March 2021.
-Since then, eight other families have joined them (from Syria, Iraq, Iran, Sudan and the Democratic Republic of the Congo).
-A complete explanation of this project work is at our website, lamplifeboatladder.org.
+These special projects allow referral to Canada of 90 cases – approximately 500 refugees who must be women at risk or victims of torture.
+Since March 2021, the project has brought 27 families (more than 85 people) to Canada from countries including Syria, Iraq, Iran, Sudan and the Democratic Republic of the Congo.
+The project is resettling these families for two years, while continuing to bring more families to Canada.
+A complete explanation of this project work is at our website at lamplifeboatladder.org.

 We also work in Europe with nonprofit Safe Passage, assisting unaccompanied child refugees and vulnerable adults in finding safe and legal routes to sanctuary.
 Our head of pro bono for EMEA went on a part-time secondment in 2018 to Safe Passage as joint head of casework and programs.